Keldowin/RandomGuns/README.md

 Commands (*Use only in Deadline console on VIP server!!!*)
 -----------
-(add BuildCode GunType) - add gun to randomize
+(AddGun BuildCodeTmp GunTypeTmp) - add gun to randomize (RemoveGun GunListCode) - remove gun
+(randomgunslist) - get list of random guns

-(printguns) - print all guns type
+Guns - print all guns type

 (randomize yourname) - randomize gun if you want